-- employee-related expenses, including salaries, benefits, travel and share-based compensation expense for research and development personnel; - expenses incurred under agreements with contract research organizations, contract manufacturing organizations and consultants that conduct clinical and preclinical studies; - costs associated with preclinical and development activities; - costs associated with submitting regulatory approval applications for the Company's product candidates; - costs associated with technology and intellectual property licenses; - costs for the Company's research and development facility; and - depreciation expense for assets used in research and development activities.
+- employee-related expenses, including salaries, benefits, travel and share-based compensation expense for research and development personnel; - expenses incurred under agreements with contract research organizations, contract manufacturing organizations and consultants that conduct preclinical studies and clinical trials; - costs associated with preclinical and clinical development activities; - costs associated with submitting regulatory approval applications for the Company's product candidates; - costs associated with training physicians on the suprachoroidal injection procedure and educating and providing them with appropriate product candidate information; - costs associated with technology and intellectual property licenses; - costs for the Company's research and development facility; and - depreciation expense for assets used in research and development activities.

 Costs for certain development activities, such as clinical studies, are recognized based on an evaluation of the progress to completion of specific tasks using data such as patient enrollment, clinical site activations, or information provided to the Company by its vendors on their actual costs incurred.
-Payments for these activities are based on the terms of the individual arrangements, which may differ from the patterns of costs incurred, and are reflected in the financial statements as prepaid or accrued liabilities No material adjustments to these estimates have been recorded in these financial statements.
+Payments for these activities are based on the terms of the individual arrangements, which may differ from the patterns of costs incurred, and are reflected in the financial statements as prepaid or accrued expenses.